nschlia/ffmpegfs/WINDOWS.md

 and then unpack it.
 This will automatically place all files in the appropriate directories.

 Should you feel lucky and want to build the binaries yourself, you may also use FFmpeg Windows Build Helpers, which can be obtained [here](https://github.com/rdp/ffmpeg-windows-build-helpers).

-Only the corresponding binaries and libraries are required if you only want to build a 64 or 32 bit version of FFmpegfs.

 | Directory                | Bit Width | To Copy There       |
 | ------------------------ | --------- | ------------------- |